 The advantage of installing equipment in a mesh-BN configuration is that equipment frames may be connected to the surrounding CBN without restriction.
 Also, shielded cables and coaxial cables may be routed, and their shields or outer conductors connected to cabinet frames, without restriction.
-If the CBN design and equipment susceptibility has been coordinated, the CBN provides shielding from d.c. through several megahertz.
-A mesh-BN installation also has maintenance advantages as described in the next section.
+If the CBN design and equipment susceptibility has been coordinated, the CBN provides shielding from DC through several megahertz.
+A mesh-BN installation also has maintenance advantages as described in clause 9.